-TOSSD-eligible countries."
+The TOSSD Framework is organized under two Pillars.
+Pillar One includes all cross-border flows directly to TOSSD-eligible countries.
+Pillar Two recognizes the importance of support for International Public Goods (IPGs), such as health research or peace and security, for the achieving the SDGs.
+According to the Reporting Instructions, providers are to report only their support for IPGs where there are "substantial benefits for TOSSD-eligible countries."
 The latter is undefined, creating reporting issues that may result in an inflated picture of TOSSD's reflection of support for achieving the SDGs in developing countries.
-This issue is explored in depth in the forthcoming 2023 Briefing Paper #3.
+This issue is explored in depth in Briefing Note Three.

 All data has been derived from the TOSSD online dataset, downloaded April 2023.
 Except when otherwise stated, the data presented is in US billions of dollars, at constant prices and exchange rates measured against 2021.
-A total of 105 providers reported TOSSD data in 2021.
+A total of 106 providers reported TOSSD data in 2021.
 However, only 86 of these providers, excluding Aggregate, have reported data in all three years (2019 to 2021).
 Many providers may also have increased the coverage of their TOSSD reporting, particularly beyond ODA, after 2019.
 TOSSD data over these three years also includes reporting by 10 new providers in 2020 and 13 in 2021, with partial reporting in all three years.
 For a list of three-year reporting providers, new providers, and other categories of providers used in this analysis, see Annex One.)

 A number of large providers (such as Germany, the Netherlands, Luxembourg, and the World Bank) have not reported activities to TOSSD.
 TOSSD data for these providers and others has been derived by the Secretariat from the DAC's Creditor Reporting System (CRS) and is reported as "Aggregate."
 As noted above the absence of these providers seriously undermines a comprehensive picture of resources allocated to achieve Agenda 2030.
 Aggregate data does not contain information in some important data fields for TOSSD.
-To enable accurate analysis, except when assessing the structure of TOSSD data as a whole, "Aggregate" is excluded from calculations, such as allocations by providers or by sectors.
-The various charts indicate when TOSSD data is included or excluded.
+To enable accurate analysis, except when assessing TOSSD data as a whole, "Aggregate" is excluded from calculations, such as allocations by providers or by sectors.
+The various Charts indicate when Aggregate data is included or excluded.